ohSystemmm/ohSystemmm/README.md

 ## About Me
 Hello,
 I'm ohSystemm, a Computer Science student with a passion for technology.
 At 16, I'm eager to expand my knowledge, especially in programming languages.
 Linux is my primary operating system, and I have 5-6 years of experience using it.
 In addition to my academic pursuits, I enjoy staying active through sports like swimming and skiing.
-Feel always free to contact me, E-Mail: ohSystemmm@gmail.com
+Also, feel free to contact me any time.
+E-Mail: ohSystemmm@gmail.com

 ## Skills
 #### Languages: